Wall Street lower on earnings; Amazon weighs on Nasdaq

 Wall Street opened higher on Monday after U.S. Congress negotiators averted a government shutdown later this week by hammering out a federal funding deal late on Sunday.

-NEW YORK U.S. stocks fell on Friday, with consumer discretionary stocks leading the way lower as a number of bellwether names, including Amazon and Ford, fell following their quarterly results.
+NEW YORK U.S. stocks fell on Friday as a number of bellwether names, including Amazon and Ford, fell following their quarterly results, overshadowing positive numbers from Microsoft.

-Despite the decline on the day, the S&P 500 is on track for its second straight week of gains and is 1.6 percent below its all-time high.
+Despite the decline on the day, the S&P 500 is on track for its second straight week of gains and it is 1.4 percent away from its all-time high.

-Investors also continued to pay attention to intensifying geopolitical strife over Ukraine.
-U.S. President Barack Obama and four European allies agreed Friday Russia failed to live up to terms of the Ukraine peace accord, and would coordinate on a response to "impose costs" on Russia, the White House said.

-Armed separatists seized a bus carrying international observers on Friday, the interior ministry said.
+Investors also continued to pay attention to intensifying geopolitical strife after Ukrainian forces killed up to five pro-Moscow rebels and Russia launched army drills near the border.
+The actions raised fears Russian troops would invade.
+Separately, local police said seven people were injured overnight at a pro-Ukrainian checkpoint near the Black Sea port of Odessa when an explosive device blew up.

-While the situation has taken a backseat to corporate earnings recently, investors remain on edge over what the potential fallout could be.
+While the situation has taken a backseat to corporate earnings in recent weeks, investors remain on edge over what the potential fallout could be from any prolonged tension.
 Visa Inc late Thursday said U.S. sanctions on Russia were hurting its card transaction volumes.
-Shares fell 3.8 percent to $201.50 and weighed on the Dow.
+Shares fell 4.4 percent to $200.25.

 "Ukraine is starting to weigh on the market after being ignored for so long.
 I don't think it will be a long-lasting issue, and it creates opportunities in the oil and gas space, but we were overbought yesterday, so it is another reason for investors to take profits," said Chris Bertelsen, chief investment officer of Global Financial Private Capital in Sarasota, Florida.

 Amazon fell 9 percent to $306.80 after posting a jump in revenue, offset by sharp increases in spending.
-Ford Motor Co fell 3.3 percent to $15.78 after first-quarter earnings missed expectations, hurt by higher warranty costs in North America.
-The two weighed on consumer discretionary stocks, which lost 1.5 percent as the worst-performing S&P sector on the day.
+Ford Motor Co fell 2.9 percent to $15.85 after first-quarter earnings missed expectations, hurt by higher warranty costs in North America.

 "I appreciate the growth side of Amazon, but this is a reaction to the fact that you can only go so long without growing profits," said Bertelsen, who helps oversee $3.5 billion in assets.
 "Still, older tech like Microsoft still looks cheap."